jamesrknox/samples/structure/application/application-application/src/site/markdown/index.md

 # Structure : Application

-This sample describes how to structure the application archive module of a maven aggregate project.
+This sample describes how to structure the application archive module of a maven aggregator project.

-A [maven aggregator project](http://maven.apache.org/pom.html#Aggregation) consists of at least one application archive module and at least one fragment.
-Contained in one project allows maven to work out dependencies across maven modules and build and test in the right order.
+A [maven aggregator project](http://maven.apache.org/pom.html#Aggregation) consists of at least one application archive module and at least one fragment module.
+With multiple maven modules in one project, maven can work out dependencies across maven modules and build and test in the right order.

 The directory structure consists of :